rust-lang/book/src/ch08-03-hashmaps.md

 If we insert references to values, the values themselves will not be moved into the HashMap.
 The values that the references point to must be valid for at least as long as the HashMap is valid, though.
-We will talk more about these issues in the Lifetimes section of Chapter XX.
+We will talk more about these issues in the Lifetimes section of Chapter 10.

 ### Accessing Values in a HashMap